NVIDIA-AI-IOT/jetbot/docs/software_setup/sd_card.md

+This page details the software setup required to run JetBot.

-???+ caution
+???+ info
     If you are using a 3rd party JetBot kit, depending on the kit, it may require a customized software setup specific to the kit.

     Please check the manufacture's set up instruction.

-This page details the software setup required to run JetBot.

-???+ info
+???+ tip
-    For getting the Wi-Fi connection to Jetson from your computer, check the [Wi-fi setup](wifi_setup.md) documentation.
+    If you're having trouble figuring out how to get connected to Wi-Fi, check out the [Wi-Fi setup](wifi_setup.md) page for more detailed instructions

 ### Step 1 - Flash JetBot image onto SD card